 Oh, my shoulder hurts!
 What did I do to my knees?
 Where did the soreness come from?

 If you have ever asked yourself these questions, you may want to see your doctor or physiotherapist.
-Your injured area may need to be diagnosed through X-rays, ultrasound or MRI to help determine the extent of the injury.
+Your injured area may need to be diagnosed through X-rays, ultrasound or MRI to determine the extent of the injury.
 If your injury isn’t severe and all tests turn up negative, care without surgery may be all you need.
 Your doctor will refer you to a physiotherapist, who will assess for soft tissue damage.
-Understanding the scope of the injury is vital to the recovery and is the basis for a treatment plan of therapies, mobilizations and progressive exercises to help restore function and reduce pain.
+Understanding the injury’s scope is vital to the recovery and is the basis for a treatment plan of therapies, mobilizations and progressive exercises to restore function and reduce pain.

 Call today to schedule an appointment and begin your shoulder rehab.

 Pain in the rotator cuff is often felt at the joint or down the arm.
 Overhead activities, such as throwing, swimming or repeated lifting above shoulder height, can lead to pain in the rotator cuff.
-As the bone above it is narrowed, either due to injury or the aging process, the rotator cuff tendons or the overlying bursa can get squeezed.
+As the bone above it is narrowed, either due to injury or the ageing process, the rotator cuff tendons or the overlying bursa can get squeezed.
 This is called “impingement” and can lead to bursitis and tendinitis.
 Sometimes a calcium deposit may form in the rotator cuff and cause inflammation of the tendon and bursa.
 As we get older, the rotator cuff tendons weaken and can wear out, especially if there have been injuries in the past or a history of a lot of wear and tear.
-A rotator cuff tear can occur due to the aging process alone or when the weakened tendons are stressed during activities or accidents, like a fall on an outstretched arm or on the outside of the shoulder.
-When you see your physiotherapist, he/she will do a number of tests on you to try to find out the exact cause of your rotator cuff pain.
+A rotator cuff tear can occur due to the ageing process alone or when the weakened tendons are stressed during activities or accidents, like a fall on an outstretched arm or on the outside of the shoulder.
+When you see your physiotherapist, he/she will do several tests on you to try to find out the exact cause of your rotator cuff pain.

 Of course, if you have had a bad injury, you should have medical attention.
 For such an injury, you may need surgery (like a repair for a torn rotator cuff), and you will be sent to a physiotherapist for rehabilitation afterward.
 If you have shoulder pain that is bothering you more and more over time, you should see a physiotherapist for diagnosis and treatment as soon as possible, as it will most likely get worse on its own.
 Your treatment will include some pain relief, stretching exercises, if needed, and strengthening.
-It is very important with all shoulder problems that the muscles around the shoulder be rehabilitated properly and fully to ensure that every move you make is correct, and is not going to continue causing problems
+It is crucial with all shoulder problems that the muscles around the shoulder be rehabilitated properly and fully to ensure that every move you make is correct and is not going to continue causing problems